 * * *

 I ruined that poor girl.
 Pam Berkelstein.
 I mean, at least a few months of her grade school life.
 I admit it.
-She went on to a private high school, and then college somewhere in the Ivy League and now she’s vice president of Wells Fargo or something like that, so I really don’t feel too bad.
+She went on to a private high school, and then college somewhere in the Ivy League and now she’s vice president of JP Morgan Chase or something like that, so I really don’t feel too bad.

 He stared at me, just like that first day I was crying in the backyard.
 It was like I was on fire all over again.
 Then, he laughed.
 It bellowed out of him, all through the backyard and down the block, filling my ears like a goddamn Nuremburg rally.
 It was like I’d told him the funniest joke he’d ever heard in his entire life.